rafthedeveloper/Sofahopping/README.md

 ### Phase 3: Add friend and create references (~1 day)
 In this phase, I will be adding the ability for users to add friends and create references.
-At the end of this phase, users will have a friends show page on their profile.
-Also, users will be able to create references which will show up on a member's show page.
+At the end of this phase, users will have a friends show page on their profile through the "has_many friends" association.
+Also, users will be able to create references which will show up on a member's show page through the "has_many references" association.

 [Details][phase-three]